jonnew/cyclops/MANUAL.md

 ![Current feedback configuration.](./resources/current_feedback_diagram.png)

 #### Auxiliary Feedback Mode
-To use auxilary feedback mode, push the `F.B.
+To use auxiliary feedback mode, push the `F.B.
 MODE` slide switch to the `AUX` position (![Auxilary feedback mode.](./resources/aux_switch_icon.png)).
 When extremely stable, linear control of light power is required, the auxiliary feedback input can be used to used to compensate for the temperature dependence